code-with-amitk/Code-examples/Languages/programming_lang/python/functions.md

 print(test())        #Hello
 ```

-### 2. FUNCTIONS AS ARGUMENTS
+#### 1b.
+Arguments
-Function can be passed as arguments to other functions same as variables.
+- Function can be passed as arguments to other functions same as variables.
 ```python
 def f(a,b):
     return a+b